link-messenger/web-client/ReadMe.md

 ## TODO

+1. conversation profile and online status
-1. adding deleted accounts status and bugfix
+2. adding deleted accounts status and bugfix (add status to user -- deleted - verified - unverified)
+3. verify upon registeration
-2. avatar
+4. avatar
-3. emojis
+5. emojis
-4. sound effects
+6. sound effects
-5. voice message
+7. voice message
-6. image message
+8. image message
-7. file message
+9. file message
+10. dark theme and ability to change background pattern
+11. change logo and icons to new ones
-8. landing page
+12. landing page
-9. dockerizing and up on server
+13. dockerizing and up on server
 ------------------ v0.1 ---------------------
 1.  **android-app** / bugfix -- user delete group then clear current group and remove from list - error handling and showing -- and hope :)
 2.  going for v1 ---- (add seprate by dating tags - showing online members - (reply - edit - delete message) - bg for chat and customizing it - location features - api for bots - in app calls with webrtc - Intl8 - edit user info + app settings)